 Does that happen elsewhere in your work?

-I'm worlding on a project based on the Zome, one of the first modern passive solar houses.
+I'm working on a project based on the Zome, one of the first modern passive solar houses.
 It was built in New Mexico by Steve Baer in 1971-72.
-The façade is barrels of water, which absorb heat during the day and then warm the house during the night.
+The façade is barrels of water, which de la absorb heat during the day and then warm the house during the night.
 I reproduced its structural shell, which I titled Zome Alloy and showed at Art Basel in 2016.
 The house is very didactic.
 To me, ideally it should be a public space: it should be a school or a laboratory.
-I don't just want to make a replica, though; I want to update it.
+I don't just want to make a laboratory.
+I don't just want to update it.

 What took you to Standing Rock?
-I grew up on Suquamish land near the Port Madison reservation in Washington state, and in my teens, I studied the Lushootseed language.
-I haven't been so deeply involved in politics, but this issue [Native American water rights] was something that really spoke to me; it was very clear that something should be done.
+I grew up on Suquamish land near the Port Madison reservation in Washington state, and in my tenes, I studied the Lushootseed language.
+I haven't been so deeply involved in politics, but this

+66 I think artworks can play a really interesting role in the conversation around ecology 99 Above left:Tuazon's Burn the Formwork in Mänster.
+Top right: Protector Structure (Voices of Water) at the Contemporary Art Museum St Louis earlier this year.
+Above right: See Through, an installation at Galerie Eva Presenhuber.
+Zurich issue [Native American water rights] was something that really spoke to me, it was very clear that something should be done.
 I think about the camp at Standing Rock as this laboratory of architecture, combining traditional forms with improvisation and technology.
 It was amazing.
-Every object had a function-there was a total economy of purpose.
+Every object had a function there was a total economy of purpose.

-66 I think artworks can play a really interesting role in the conversation around ecology 99 Above left:Tuazon's Burnthe Formwork in Münster.
-Top right: Protector Structure (Voices of Water) at the Contemporary Art Museum St. Louis earlier this year.
-Above right: See Timough, an installation at Galerie Eva Presenhuber, Zurich

 After Standing Rock, I made a couple of tent structures.
 One [was] in an exhibition at the Contemporary Art Museum in St Louis [Urban Planning: Art and the City 1967-2017].
-The idea is to donate that sculpture to the horse riders who are protesting along Line 3 [a section of oil pipeline that has prompted Native American protests].
-I want to make an object multifunctional, so that it could actually slip between these contexts.
+The idea is to donate that sculpture to the horse riders who are protesting along Line 3 [a section of oll pipeline that has prompted Native American protests].
+I want to make an object multifunctional, so that it could actually allp between these contexts.

 I'm so used to having things that engage in the space of art.
-To make something function outside that is challenging-to get it to function in an authentic way, to actually be useful.
+To make something function cutside that is challenging-to get it to function in an authentic way, to actually be useful.